gzr7702/MetropolitanHockeyClub/README.txt

 - Make sure all functionality works:
 	- free agents doesn't work
+	- delete on free agents needs to pass in no team id (passes '1' now)

 	- when you try to delete a team that's not yours, nothing happens
 	- fix flash functionality